loafoflead/tbg/README.txt

     finally, if no match is found for the command, the message 'Unknown command!" is displayed.

+Cutscenes:
+    Cutscenes are stored in the 'cutscene folder', and can be loaded either with interactables or commands.
+Two custscenes are loaded at the start of the game, 'intro.txt', and 'start_cutscene.txt'.
+    To run a custom cutscene, you can either edit the cutscenes, while keeping the same name, or use interactables, e.g.

+        cutscene:custom_cutscene.txt

+    Further support may be added to display a cutscene at the start of a room.

 Environments:
     Environments are made up of three xml files, one containing the interactables in the room, one containing the items, and one detailing the rooms. in the folder env_01 there exists a template for each of these commented out at the bottom of each file.